 Lowering inflation is simple.
 Just restrict the money supply and clearly communicate the plan to shape public expectations.
 Raising inflation is also simple.
 Just expand the money supply and communicate a clear plan.
 Today it seems amazing that economists did not understand this in the 1970s when inflation was too high and someday it will seem amazing that many prominent economists do not understand this today.

 Some economists (including a Fed Vice President) are still puzzled why inflation did not explode when the Fed quadrupled the monetary base, but the reason should be obvious.
-The Fed cannot raise inflation by continuing to expand bank reserves because reserves are not money.
+The rise in the monetary base was almost entirely Fed cannot raise inflation merely by expanding bank reserves because reserves are not money.
+The monetary base is equal to bank reserves plus physical currency.
+Only the physical currency that is in circulation is ever part of the money supply.
+Here is the graph of how much the Fed expanded the part of the monetary base that is used as money: